-2021 will mark the 25th year of The Winston-Salem Stealers Girls Basketball Program!
+2021 marked the 25th year of The Winston-Salem Stealers Girls Basketball Program!

 Our program has done its’ best to remain as consistent and true to our founder’s philosophy which was created in our early years: HERE